 Digital cameras can be very power hungry, resulting in drained batteries.
 Use of the flash function can be particularly bad for this.
 This can be annoying, as the camera will die just when you want to use it if you are not careful.
 To get around this problem you have to carry spare batteries, or spend time making sure that all of them are fully recharged.

 7. Expensive and Longevity

 A good quality digital camera can be more expensive to buy.
-On top of that, you need to purchase memory cards etc. Also remember that a film camera can be used for many years, whereas a digital camera will likely become obsolete rather quickly.
+On top of that, you need to purchase memory cards etc. It is also important to remember that a film camera can be used for many years, whereas a digital camera will usually become obsolete rather quickly.

 8. More Sensitive to Heat, Cold and Moisture